 Segment Information

 Tillys operates in one, consolidated operating and reportable segment, which is as a retailer of casual apparel, footwear, accessories, and hardgoods (the "retail segment").
-Our chief operating decision maker ("CODM") is our Co-Founder, Executive Chairman of the Board of Directors, President and Chief Executive Officer.
+Our chief operating decision maker ("CODM") for the periods presented is our President and Chief Executive Officer.
 Our CODM reviews financial information on a consolidated basis for the purposes of evaluating financial performance, allocating resources and making operational decisions.

 The retail segment derives revenues from our stores located in a variety of retail centers in the United States and via our website.
 We identified one reportable segment based on the similar nature of products sold, production, merchandising and distribution processes involved, target customers, and economic characteristics.